 Gross Margin.
 Gross margin as a percentage of revenues was 47.5% for the three months ended March 29, 2003 compared with 48.8% for the three months ended March 30, 2002.
 The decrease in gross margin percentage was primarily due to increased investment in quality systems, processes and procedures and the cost of increased capacity, partially offset by continued reductions in the cost of materials and a favorable product mix.
 Gross margin in absolute dollars and as a percentage of revenues will be subject to fluctuations as we continue to introduce new technologies into our manufacturing processes and to experience cyclicality in our end markets.
 We expect to continue to invest in new infrastructure, increasing fixed costs, which could have a material adverse impact on our gross margin.
-We anticipate that increased competition will also continue to impact our pricing, particularly in our lower complexity products sold to certain customers, and negatively impact our gross margin.
-We will continue to implement cost reduction programs as well as focus our investments on new products, which tend to have higher margins.
+We anticipate that increased competition will also continue to implement cost reduction programs as well as focus our investments on new products, which tend to have higher margins.